rsunderscore/rs_django/README.md

 	-"placeholder" - added with placeholder attribute to the form field -initial values - added with initial attribute to the form field
 	- can also be set with initial attribute to Form - dict of field names and values
 - ModelForms - used to auto create forms from models `class modelnameForm(forms.ModelForm): class Meta: model=modelname fields=('tuple','of','fieldnames')`
 	- fields can be '__all__' to use all fields
 	- include a subclass Meta with attributes to specify the model to use and the fields to include (or exclude)
 		- best to avoid exclude so that special fields are not accidentally exposed
+- use crispy forms package to integrate with CSS and bootstrap (prettier forms)

 ## templates
 - html files with special tags for vars {{ }} and logic {% %}